Home > What is the LNMB

 PhD courses and diploma requirements (general information)

 The following regulation holds for the course fee.
-Participants from the departments of the Dutch universities that finance LNMB do not pay direct course fees.
-Other participants pay for each course a fee of 600 euro.
+LNMB is financed by selected academic departments in the Netherlands.
+Participants from the corresponding Dutch universities of those departments do not pay course fees, as these are included in the institutional contributions.
+All other participants pay a fee of 600 euros per course.
 The LNMB director is authorised to grant a reduction of this fee.

 Master courses (general information)

-From September 2004, LNMB provides Master courses in Operations Research.
+LNMB provides also Master courses in Operations Research.
 These courses are intended for Master students in Mathematics or Econometrics who want to take one or more courses in Operations Research.
 Usually, the Master thesis adviser will propose or decide that a student will participate in LNMB Master courses.

-Due to the small number of Master students in Operations Research at each individual university, a national concentration is efficient and can help to guarantee a qualitatively high education.
+Due to the small number of Master students in Operations Research at each individual university, a national collaboration is efficient and can help guarantee a qualitatively high level of education.
 This is the main purpose of the LNMB Master courses.
 An additional advantage for the students is the contact with professors and students from other universities.
-The LNMB Master courses are part of the Dutch Master Programme in Mathematics, which is a coordinated programme of the Departments of Mathematics of the Dutch universities.
+The LNMB Master courses are part of the Dutch Master Programme in Mathematics, Mastermath, which is a coordinated programme of the Departments of Mathematics of the Dutch universities.

-Any semester (Fall or Spring) three LNMB Master courses are given.
+In any semester (Fall or Spring), three LNMB Master courses are given.
 The subjects of the courses are taken from the following areas: Mathematical Programming, Combinatorial Optimization and Stochastic Operations Research.
 The programme is flexible in the sense that new Master students can start with their programme at the beginning of any semester.
 Furthermore, the individual programmes can vary; each student can choose his of her own courses.
 The courses take place on Monday in Utrecht.

 Although the courses are intended for Master students, PhD students are also welcome.
 It is up to their thesis adviser to propose or decide that a PhD student will attend such a course.
 Further information can be obtained from the LNMB director.